brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ADAdmin-Tools/README.md

 12. **Delete-FilesByExtensionBulk.ps1 and Delete-FilesByExtensionBulk.txt**: Facilitates the bulk deletion of files by specifying their extensions, streamlining file management and optimizing storage usage.

-13. **DomainUnjoinAndCleanupGUI.ps1**: Simplifies the process of safely removing a computer from a Windows domain, including cleanup actions, via an intuitive GUI.

-14. **Enforce-ADUserPasswordExpiration.ps1**: Forces password expiration for users within a specified OU, bolstering security by ensuring regular password updates.

-15. **Enhance-BGInfoDisplayViaGPO.ps1 and Enhance-BGInfoDisplayViaGPO.bgi**: Integrates BGInfo to enrich server desktop displays with critical system information, deployed easily across servers via GPO.

-16. **Export-ADUserAttributesGUI.ps1**: Simplifies the extraction of AD user attributes for audits or reports, featuring a GUI for enhanced user interaction.

-17. **Find-Shorter-WorkstationNames.ps1**: Automates the identification and cataloging of Active Directory workstation names that are shorter than 15 characters, enhancing network management and compliance monitoring.

-18. **Generate-DomainComputersReport.ps1**: Creates an exhaustive list of all computers within a given AD domain, aiding in inventory and management practices.

-19. **Initiate-MultipleRDPSessions.ps1**: Enables the initiation of RDP sessions to multiple servers simultaneously, significantly enhancing remote management capabilities.

-20. **Inventory-InstalledSoftwareList.ps1**: Compiles a detailed inventory of installed software, presenting the data in an easy-to-analyze format, ideal for auditing and tracking purposes.

-21. **List-UsersWithNonExpiringPasswords.ps1**: Generates a list of users with non-expiring passwords, helping enforce policy compliance and improve security posture.

-22. **Move-ADComputers-betweenOUs.ps1**: Facilitates the relocation of computer accounts between OUs within AD, simplifying organizational structure adjustments.

-23. **Move-ADUsers-between-OUs.ps1**: Simplifies the process of moving user accounts between OUs within AD, aiding in organizational structure adjustments.

-24. **Purge-ExpiredCAsViaGPO.ps1**: Assists in removing outdated Certification Authority (CA) certificates through GPO, maintaining a secure and current certificate environment.

-25. **Remove-EmptyFiles-or-DateRange.ps1**: Streamlines file management by detecting and deleting empty files and allowing removal of files within a specified date range, thereby optimizing storage and enhancing system organization.

-26. **Remove-ExpiredCAsExplicitly.ps1**: Focuses on the targeted removal of expired CA certificates, ensuring the trustworthiness of the certificate infrastructure.

-27. **RemoveSoftwares-NonComplianceGPO.ps1**: Facilitates the automated, silent removal of specified software packages from workstations, enhancing system security and compliance by ensuring only approved applications are installed.

-28. **Rename-DiskVolumesViaGPO.ps1**: Automates the renaming of disk volumes, utilizing GPO for uniformity and ease of management across workstations.

-29. **Report-ADMemberServers.ps1**: Produces detailed reports on member servers within an AD domain, facilitating oversight and management of server resources.

-30. **Report-ADUserLastLogon.ps1**: Offers insights into user logon activities, identifying potentially inactive accounts for better AD management.

-31. **Report-InactiveComputerAccounts.ps1**: Targets and reports inactive computer accounts, aiding in the clean-up and optimization of AD resources.

-32. **Reset-UserPasswordsToDefault.ps1**: Allows for the bulk resetting of user passwords to a default value within a specified OU, enhancing security management efficiency.

-33. **ResetAndSync-DomainGPOs.ps1**: Comprehensive reset and synchronization of Domain GPOs, ensuring policies are up-to-date and effectively applied.

-34. **Retrieve-ADGroupsAndMembers.ps1**: Streamlines the retrieval and documentation of AD group and member information, aiding in audit and compliance efforts.

-35. **Shorten-LongFileNamesBulk.ps1**: Efficiently shortens files with long names to prevent system errors and improve file system organization.

-36. **Synchronize-WorkstationTimeGUI.ps1**: Ensures accurate workstation time settings across different time zones, utilizing a GUI for easy adjustments.

-37. **Uninstall-SelectedApp.ps1**: Offers a GUI to streamline the uninstallation process of applications, improving administrative efficiency.

-38. **Unlock-SMBShareUserAccess.ps1**: Quickly resolves SMB Share access issues, ensuring uninterrupted user access to shared network resources.

-39. **Update-WorkstationDescriptionsGUI.ps1**: Facilitates the updating of workstation descriptions in AD, using a GUI for streamlined data entry and management.

-40. **UpdateSoftware-WingetExplicit.ps1**: Leverages the winget tool for direct, script-driven software updates, enhancing system security and performance.

-41. **UpdateSoftware-WingetGPO.ps1**: Automates the process of updating software on Windows workstations through `winget`, with deployment via Group Policy for ease and efficiency.

-42. **NEXT COMING SOON**: Stay tuned for more innovative and efficient PowerShell scripts that will continue to enhance system administration efficiency and effectiveness.
+13. **Disable-Expired-UserAccounts.ps1**: Automates the disabling of expired user accounts within an Active Directory environment, enhancing security and compliance by ensuring inactive accounts are promptly deactivated.

+14. **DomainUnjoinAndCleanupGUI.ps1**: Simplifies the process of safely removing a computer from a Windows domain, including cleanup actions, via an intuitive GUI.

+15. **Enforce-ADUserPasswordExpiration.ps1**: Forces password expiration for users within a specified OU, bolstering security by ensuring regular password updates.

+16. **Enhance-BGInfoDisplayViaGPO.ps1 and Enhance-BGInfoDisplayViaGPO.bgi**: Integrates BGInfo to enrich server desktop displays with critical system information, deployed easily across servers via GPO.

+17. **Export-ADUserAttributesGUI.ps1**: Simplifies the extraction of AD user attributes for audits or reports, featuring a GUI for enhanced user interaction.

+18. **Find-Shorter-WorkstationNames.ps1**: Automates the identification and cataloging of Active Directory workstation names that are shorter than 15 characters, enhancing network management and compliance monitoring.

+19. **Generate-DomainComputersReport.ps1**: Creates an exhaustive list of all computers within a given AD domain, aiding in inventory and management practices.

+20. **Initiate-MultipleRDPSessions.ps1**: Enables the initiation of RDP sessions to multiple servers simultaneously, significantly enhancing remote management capabilities.

+21. **Inventory-InstalledSoftwareList.ps1**: Compiles a detailed inventory of installed software, presenting the data in an easy-to-analyze format, ideal for auditing and tracking purposes.

+22. **List-UsersWithNonExpiringPasswords.ps1**: Generates a list of users with non-expiring passwords, helping enforce policy compliance and improve security posture.

+23. **Move-ADComputers-betweenOUs.ps1**: Facilitates the relocation of computer accounts between OUs within AD, simplifying organizational structure adjustments.

+24. **Move-ADUsers-between-OUs.ps1**: Simplifies the process of moving user accounts between OUs within AD, aiding in organizational structure adjustments.

+25. **Purge-ExpiredCAsViaGPO.ps1**: Assists in removing outdated Certification Authority (CA) certificates through GPO, maintaining a secure and current certificate environment.

+26. **Remove-EmptyFiles-or-DateRange.ps1**: Streamlines file management by detecting and deleting empty files and allowing removal of files within a specified date range, thereby optimizing storage and enhancing system organization.

+27. **Remove-ExpiredCAsExplicitly.ps1**: Focuses on the targeted removal of expired CA certificates, ensuring the trustworthiness of the certificate infrastructure.

+28. **RemoveSoftwares-NonComplianceGPO.ps1**: Facilitates the automated, silent removal of specified software packages from workstations, enhancing system security and compliance by ensuring only approved applications are installed.

+29. **Rename-DiskVolumesViaGPO.ps1**: Automates the renaming of disk volumes, utilizing GPO for uniformity and ease of management across workstations.

+30. **Report-ADMemberServers.ps1**: Produces detailed reports on member servers within an AD domain, facilitating oversight and management of server resources.

+31. **Report-ADUserLastLogon.ps1**: Offers insights into user logon activities, identifying potentially inactive accounts for better AD management.

+32. **Report-InactiveComputerAccounts.ps1**: Targets and reports inactive computer accounts, aiding in the clean-up and optimization of AD resources.

+33. **Reset-UserPasswordsToDefault.ps1**: Allows for the bulk resetting of user passwords to a default value within a specified OU, enhancing security management efficiency.

+34. **ResetAndSync-DomainGPOs.ps1**: Comprehensive reset and synchronization of Domain GPOs, ensuring policies are up-to-date and effectively applied.

+35. **Retrieve-ADGroupsAndMembers.ps1**: Streamlines the retrieval and documentation of AD group and member information, aiding in audit and compliance efforts.

+36. **Shorten-LongFileNamesBulk.ps1**: Efficiently shortens files with long names to prevent system errors and improve file system organization.

+37. **Synchronize-WorkstationTimeGUI.ps1**: Ensures accurate workstation time settings across different time zones, utilizing a GUI for easy adjustments.

+38. **Uninstall-SelectedApp.ps1**: Offers a GUI to streamline the uninstallation process of applications, improving administrative efficiency.

+39. **Unlock-SMBShareUserAccess.ps1**: Quickly resolves SMB Share access issues, ensuring uninterrupted user access to shared network resources.

+40. **Update-WorkstationDescriptionsGUI.ps1**: Facilitates the updating of workstation descriptions in AD, using a GUI for streamlined data entry and management.

+41. **UpdateSoftware-WingetExplicit.ps1**: Leverages the winget tool for direct, script-driven software updates, enhancing system security and performance.

+42. **UpdateSoftware-WingetGPO.ps1**: Automates the process of updating software on Windows workstations through `winget`, with deployment via Group Policy for ease and efficiency.

+43. **NEXT COMING SOON**: Stay tuned for more innovative and efficient PowerShell scripts that will continue to enhance system administration efficiency and effectiveness.

 ## Additional Assistance
 All script codes can be edited and customized to suit your preferences and requirements.
 For further help or detailed information regarding prerequisites and environment setup, please consult the README.md file in the main root folder.